dssg/usal_echo_public/README.md

 The instructions below assume that you are working setting up the repository in your terminal.

 #### 1. Conda env and pip install
-Download the environment.yml and requirements.txt files.
-Create a new conda environment `usal_echo` from the .yml file and activate it.
+Clone the TensorFlow Python3 conda environment in your GPU instance set up with AWS Deep Learning AMI and activate it.
 Then install the required packages with pip.
 ```
-conda env create --name usal_echo -f=environments.yml
+conda create --name usal_echo --clone tensorflow_p36
 conda activate usal_echo
 pip install -r requirements.txt
 ```